-A legal administrative assistant’s challenging work includes legal transcription, managing legal office procedures, maintaining documents and client files.
+A legal administrative assistant’s challenging work includes legal transcription, managing legal office procedures, and maintaining documents and client files.
 This role is vital to the successful operation of any law office or legal department.

 Our program provides you with communication skills, computer technical skills, interpersonal skills, and knowledge of diverse legal processes, principles, procedures, and case studies in many different areas of Canadian law.
 You will be ready to find employment as a Legal Assistant, Legal Administrative Assistant, or Administrative Support Personnel.